 The Bank has a Credit Department, independent of the Marketing Department who is in charge of the credit underwriting procedures.
-This includes the analysis and verification of the applicant's background, integrity, cash flow/financial capacity, character and collateral offered for the loan.
+This includes the analysis and verification of the applicant's background, integrity, cash flow/financial capacity, character and collateral offered for the loan, as well as environmental and social (E&S) risks exposure of the borrower and/or collateral.
 The evaluation and approval of the loan is being made by the Credit Committee (CRECOM), provided it is within the CRECOM's approving authority.
 The CRECOM also serves as the oversight function for the Bank's credit underwriting procedures, reviews the Bank's Credit Policies and Procedures, and informs the Board of Directors on accounts approved by CRECOM despite deviation from credit policies and procedures.
 The Board of Directors is the final approver of credit policy, credit limits, credit risk management policy and loan beyond the approving authority of the CRECOM.